Garden of Flags on Boston Common on Memorial Day

 You'll also find lots of fun tourist activities, holiday sales, and free events.

 In Boston, Memorial Day weekend marks the beginning of summer.
 Here are 10 suggestions for ceremonies and events, plus fun things to do in Boston during this first long summer weekend.

-Every year, the Massachusetts Military Heroes organization plants a Garden of Flags - 33,000 of them - in front of the Soldiers and Sailors Monument on Boston Common to commemorate each of the Massachusetts service members who have given their lives to defend the United States and our freedom since the Civil War.
+Every year, the Massachusetts Military Heroes organization plants a Garden of Flags - 37,000 of them - in front of the Soldiers and Sailors Monument on Boston Common to commemorate each of the Massachusetts service members who have given his or her lives to defend the United States and our freedom since the Revolutionary War.

-Additionally, Remembrance: A Musical Tribute to Our Heroes will be held at 6:30pm on Monday, May 27 on the Boston Waterfront at Christopher Columbus Park and will feature the Boston City Singers and the Metropolitan Wind Symphony Orchestra.
+Additionally, Honor & Tribute: Memorial Day Concert will be held at 7:30pm-9pm on Monday, May 26 on the Boston Waterfront at Christopher Columbus Park and will feature the Boston Children's Chorus and the Metropolitan Wind Symphony Orchestra.
 The concert is free.

 More Boston war memorials to visit:

 Start your Memorial Day on Thursday night by catching the Red Sox at Fenway agains the Blue Jays before they head out of town for the long weekend.